 Volunteer Thailand Wildlife Sanctuary

-Globalteer is UK registered charity providing volunteer placements abroad.
-We work with various wildlife conservation and rescue centres in Asia.
-Our partner wildlife sanctuary in Thailand is dedicated to the rescue and rehabilitation of wild animals such as gibbons, macaques and bears which have been previously exploited as pets, used for profit within the tourist industry or rescued from the illegal wildlife trade.
+Volunteer with the amazing wildlife of Thailand!
+Assist in a wildlife sanctuary dedicated to the rescue and conservation of Thailand's native animals which have been previously been exploited as pets, used for profit within the tourist industry or rescued from the illegal wildlife trade.
+Read on to get the low down on how you can help...

 Duration: 2 to 12 weeks